-Masters Jewel - Gilt on Brafs
+( Masters Jewel Gilt on Brafs

-Jewels Senior Wardens d°. d^{o} .
+Senior Wardens d°. d۰.

-Junior Wardens $\mathrm{d}^{\mathrm{o}}.$ d^{o} .
+Jewels - Junior Wardens d°. d٥.

-Secretary's \mathbf{d}^{o} . d°.
+Secretary's Treasurers d∘. d٥.

 Treasurers d°. d°.

 Human Skull

-1 Bro.
-David Flather, of Sheffield, has kindly forwarded the following further information: - in Masborough (Rotherham) about 1777, but it is uncertain whether in Rotherham to any extent.
+Bro.
+David Flather, of Sheffield, has kindly forwarded the following further information:

-Josiah Beckwith was the son of Thomas Beckwith, an Attorney of Rothwell near Leeds, and the grandson of William Beckwith. a Barrister at Law of Ripon.
-The family were descended from William de Bruce and the ancient family of Malebysse.
+Josiah Beckwith was the son of Thomas Beckwith, an Attorney of Rothwell near Leeds, and the grandson of William Beckwith, a Barrister at Law of Ripon.
+The family were descended from William de Bruce and the ancient family of in Rotherham to any extent.

 Josiah Beckwith was articled to Richard Fenton in 1752.
-He came to reside in Masborough (Rotherham) about 1777, but it is uncertain whether he practised
+He came to reside in Masborough (Rotherham) about 1777, but it is uncertain whether he practised in Rotherham to any extent.